The King’s Pilgrimage By Sir Frank Fox

 He determined that the Visit should be simple and dignified, with the minimum of formality and trappings.

 Thus it was, following the first State Visit to Belgium in 1922, that he assembled a small but distinguished party to accompany him: Field Marshal the Earl Haig, The Rt.
 Hon.
 Sir Frederick Ponsonby, Major General Sir Fabian Ware, Colonel Clive Wigram and Major Reginald Seymour.

 They were joined by Queen Mary, Lady Haig (her Lady-in-Waiting) and Admiral of the Fleet the Earl Beatty, towards the end of the itinerary.

 Frank Fox, War Correspondent for the Morning Post at the time of the German invasion of Belgium in 1914, had subsequently been commissioned as a combatant and was seriously wounded on the Somme.

 After convalescence, during which he worked for MI7, he joined Haig’s GHQ in Montreuil-sur-Mer.
 His name probably came to the fore to write this narrative of the King’s Pilgrimage, through his association with Ware on the Morning Post, before the latter championed the formation of the Imperial War Graves Commission.

 The result is this book, full of evocative and unposed photographs, preceded by Rudyard Kipling’s verse.

-For press information please contact Flora Ross [email protected]
+For Press please contact Flora Ross [email protected]